It is a blessing and a curse.

 - Goal #2: Putting It Into Practice — Next, we need to understand how to apply the practice to our situation.

 We just released the course for the first time.

 Yep, that’s right.
 FREE.

-The Science of Learning Course is part of the newly improved and updated Innovative Teaching Academy (and the first ever Innovative Coaching Academy).
+The Science of Learning Course is part of the new PBL Academy.

-More on the Academy in the coming weeks, but for now stay tuned for the release of our new course, Theory to Practice: The Science of Learning.
+More on the Academy in the coming weeks, but for now check out our new course, Theory to Practice: The Science of Learning.